 Every week for the last year I’ve made my way through our subdivision hunting for treasures.

 Two streets over I drive past the built-wrong house before crossing the street into our old neighborhood.
 I hang two lefts and drive past Gale’s house.
-I always stop at the curb in front of the builder’s model to say a quick prayer of thanks before bringing my trash-to-treasure finds home for their making over.
+I always stop at the curb in front of the builder’s model (our do-over house) to say a quick prayer of thanks before bringing my trash-to-treasure finds home for their making over.